DHTMLX/docs-kanban/docs/api/events/js_kanban_setsearch_event.md

 ### Description

-@short: fires when searching a card
+@short: Fires when searching a card

 ### Usage